K-Razy Shoot-Out: Reception

 K-Razy Shoot-Out sold 35,000 copies by June 1982.
 John J. Anderson of Creative Computing Video & Arcade Games, wrote that as a Berzerk clone, "the only element that's missing is the speech ... lots of fun, and has a great deal of staying power".
 It won the 1983 Arcade Award for "Best Arcade/Action Computer Game" from Electronic Games magazine.
-The Berzerk similarity was mentioned, but also that the game has "a unique flavor all its own."
+The Berzerk similarity was mentioned, but also that the game has "a unique flavor" on its own way.